ThirVondukr/passlib/docs/password_hash_api.rst

     * :meth:`~PasswordHash.hash` - generate new salt, return hash of password.
     * :meth:`~PasswordHash.verify` - verify password against existing hash.

-    While not needed by most applications, the following methods provide an interface that mimics the traditional Unix :func:`crypt`
-    function:

-    * :meth:`~PasswordHash.genconfig` - create configuration string from salt & other options.
-    * :meth:`~PasswordHash.genhash` - hash password using existing hash or configuration string.

     One additional support method is provided:

     * :meth:`~PasswordHash.identify` - check if hash belongs to this algorithm.